 - Neuro-linguistic programming (NLP)

-However, regardless of the type of therapy you're interested in, your daily routine will be spent listening to and empathising with their clients, whilst also challenging them with questions and tasks to help them make progress towards overcoming their difficulties.
+Whatever type of therapy you're interested in, your daily routine will be spent listening to and empathising with your clients.
+You'll also challenge them with questions and tasks to help them make progress towards overcoming their difficulties.

 How to become a counsellor

 Becoming a counsellor takes a lot of hard work, training and dedication.
 In this section, we run through the qualifications and accreditations you’ll need to become a fully-licensed counsellor in the UK, with or without going to University.